RaduTek/YTMusicDL/README.md

 </div>

+**This branch is for version 2.0, where the app is moving from a simple script to an object based design.**

 Command line tool to download music from YT Music with appropriate metadata.

 **Note:** This tool is still in its infancy, expect bugs.
 Please report any issues encountered with this tool.